 By using a mix of almond milk and coconut cream, this creamer has a more subtle flavor and stays liquid in the fridge.
 Plus it’s lower in calories and fat.

 You probably know by now how to make your own almond milk, just soak some almonds overnight, blend with water, and strain.
 The recommended ratio is usually 1:3, but I went with a ratio of one part almonds for two parts water to get a richer milk.

 Once your almond milk is ready, all you need to do is stir in the coconut cream and mix well.
 At this point, you can add your favorite flavorings: vanilla, cinnamon, cardamom, almond extract, etc. I usually prefer to keep mine unflavored so it doesn’t cover the taste of coffee, but it’s up to you.

-Just a tablespoon of creamer in your cup of coffee will take it to the next level.
-It has the perfect texture: incredibly smooth, thick but pourable, and it mixes very well in coffee.
+Take your morning coffee to the next level by stirring in a couple of tablespoons of this creamer!
+It has the perfect texture: incredibly smooth, thick but pourable, and mixes very well in coffee.
 I love to stir it in iced coffee or cold brew.

 - Place the almonds in a large bowl and cover with cold water.
-Soak the almonds overnight, or at least 6 hours.
+Soak the almonds overnight or for at least 6 hours.

 - Heat over low-medium heat, whisking constantly until the coconut cream has melted.
 Do not heat too much or bring to a boil, you just want the coconut cream to melt.

 - Transfer to a clean glass bottle or small bowl and refrigerate.
 Stir into coffee, tea, or even cold brew.
 The creamer will keep for up to 5 days in the refrigerator.

 Thomas Pagot is the founder, photographer, and recipe developer behind Full of Plants.
 He created the blog in 2016 as a personal cookbook for vegan recipes.
 Through years of recipe development, Thomas has successfully grown Full of Plants into a trusted resource for plant-based recipes.